kiniry/objective-c/s113023/Assignment2.2/readme.md

 		NSLog(@"This is an item: %@",item);
 	}

-In Java you are able to do the same thing by using for each.
+In Java you are able to do the same thing by using a for each loop.

 Examples in main.